Compilation of reference images taken from multiple sources, 2019.

 What kind of armour would an English man-at-arms have worn about the time of the first battle of St. Albans in 1455?
 While question may sound simple and straight forward, the answer took more than 3 years to fully realize.
 The greatest obstacle was the fact that almost no armour of verifiably English manufacture has survived from the fifteenth century.
 Who better to ask than the foremost experts on the subject: Dr. Tobias Capwell, curator of arms and armour at the Wallace Collection?
 Dr. Capwell has spent years studying monumental effigies and contemporary illustrations, and his findings were published a few years ago in Armour of the English Knight 1400-1450.
 1

 While some armour was obviously produced domestically in England, as discussed briefly in Armour Build: I. the Long Game, a significant amount was imported from Italy.
-According to Dr. Capwell, during the fifteenth century "the Italians developed an export style which was designed to have the widest possible foreign appeal, being very practical, flexible and adaptable...
+Cost was the primary factor: domestic armour was relatively more expensive due to the fact that the armourers' chief raw material--steel--had to be imported all the way from Spain.
+Surviving documents show that lesser knights and squires imported large quantities of foreign armour, chiefly from Milan.
+It should come as no surprise that, according to Dr. Capwell, during the fifteenth century "the Italians developed an export style which was designed to have the widest possible foreign appeal, being very practical, flexible and adaptable...
 [Y]ou find the same basic armour system in France, Germany, Spain, the Low Countries and England."
 Depending on the nationality of the buyer, a few minor variations were made to suit regional taste.
 For more a thorough discussion about the development of regional styles in armour manufacture, consider reading Regional Styles in Armour.

 Building an Italian Export Armour 'Alla Inglese'

 The next step in the build was to determine what an English variant of the same style would look like.
-Dr. Capwell recommended symmetrical vambraces and gauntlets, rectangular besagews, an armet, and plate sabatons.
+There is evidence that, as early as the 1430s, there was a definitive style of armour preferred by the English.
+A purchase receipt belonging to Philip the Good in Burgundy includes a pair of gauntlets "à la façon d'Angleterre" [in the fashion of England].3 Dr. Capwell recommended symmetrical vambraces and gauntlets, rectangular besagews, an armet, and plate sabatons.
 Although asymmetrical shoulders are commonly paired with symmetrical vambraces, it is highly unusual for symmetrical pauldrons to appear with asymmetrical arms as seen with the Friedrich.
 As the English generally preferred to fight on foot, symmetrical arms seemed most appropriate.
 A contemporary example of vambraces with symmetrical couters can be seen on the BHM SBZ102 composite armour currently in the Historisches Museum in Bern, Switzerland.
 They, too, were made in the same Missaglia workshop around 1455.

 Although the Germans preferred circular besagews, those seen on similar armours in England are often more or less rectangular, with slightly concave sides resembling a miniature pavise.
 The besagews also tended to be pointed directly to the arming doublet or mail, not hung from the pauldrons like those on the continent.
 For the reproduction harness, it was decided to copy the besagews from the funeral effigy of Sir John St. Loe, who died in 1447 and whose tomb was completed about 1450 in the Church of St. Andrew, Chew Magna, Somerset.